 - 10 Tips for Caring for Immigrant and Limited English Proficiency Patients in the Age of COVID-19: This PDF, created by UCSF and other health care providers and researchers, outlines best practices for interpreter use when caring for immigrant and limited English proficiency patients via telemedicine during the pandemic.

-- Health Information Technology, Evaluation, and Quality (HITEQ) Center: Telehealth Strategies and Resources for Serving Patients with Limited English Proficiency — This PDF provides near-term and longer term strategies to support limited English proficiency patients with telehealth, including the utilization of third-party services for real time interpretation and how to add interpreters on telehealth platforms.
+- Health Information Technology, Evaluation, and Quality (HITEQ) Center: Telehealth Strategies and Resources for Serving Patients with Limited English Proficiency — This is a link to a PDF providing near-term and longer term strategies to support limited English proficiency patients with telehealth, including the utilization of third-party services for real time interpretation and how to add interpreters on telehealth platforms.

-- Mid-Atlantic Telehealth Resource Center: Telehealth Resources for COVID-19 Toolkit — The “Best Practices for Conducting a Telehealth Visit” section of this webpage has a subsection on “What Should I Do If My Patient/Client Needs An Interpreter?” with additional considerations and links to other resources on how to approach this issue.
+- Mid-Atlantic Telehealth Resource Center: Telehealth Resources for COVID-19 Toolkit — The “Best Practices for Conducting a Telehealth Visit” section of this webpage has a subsection on “Meeting the Needs of Patients/Clients Who Need Interpreters” with additional considerations and links to other resources on how to approach this issue.